 10. Book a night flight

-Book an evening or red-eye flight whenever possible so your child will be tired enough to rest.
-If you take a red-eye flight, follow a similar bedtime routine that you do at home.
-Put on jammies, read a story, and then nurse or a cup of milk.
+Book an evening or red-eye trip whenever possible so your child will be tired enough to rest.
+If you take a red-eye trip, follow a similar bedtime routine that you do at home.
+Put on jammies, read a story, and then nurse, or give a cup of milk.

-Most flights will have dim lighting on the late evening and overnight flights, but you should still try to cut out as much light as possible (turn off reading lights, lower the window shades, etc.).
+Most flights will have dim lighting on the late evening and overnight trips, but you should still try to cut out as much light as possible (turn off reading lights, lower the window shades, etc.)

 11. Be prepared for pressure

-Make sure your tyke’s jaws are in action during takeoff and landing to ease ear pressure discomfort.
-Whether it’s crunchy snacks, water, pacifier, chewy toys, or singing Elmo’s new summer song, you got to make sure she’s gabbing or snacking.
+Make sure your kiddo’s jaws are in action during takeoff and landing to ease ear pressure discomfort.
+Whether it’s crunchy snacks, water, pacifier, chewy toys, or singing Elmo’s latest song, you got to make sure she’s gabbing or snacking.
 Should hopefully be easy, they do it all day long, right?

-I always make sure to bring Tylenol or infant ibuprofen in my carry-on too, just in case the kiddo experiences pain later.
+I always make sure to bring Tylenol or infant ibuprofen in my carry-on, too, just in case my child experiences pain later.

 12. Walk it off

-Even when your husband burns the burgers and kebabs, or your toddler has a tantrum over a broken cracker on the airplane.
+Even when your husband burns the burgers and kebabs, and your toddler has a tantrum over a broken cracker